 An experiment is usually defined by an assembly of experimental condition.
 For each experiment, the level and limits of each natural and coded variable are determined.
 An experimental matrix is therefore a mathematical object which present in coded form the complete number of experiments to be carried out.
-It usually consists of a table comprises of N rows (corresponding to the number of experiments to be carried out) and K columns (corresponding to the number of variables to be studied) (Qui et al., 2014; Nouri et al., 2015).
+It usually consists of a table comprises of N rows (corresponding to the number of experiments to be studied) (Qui et al., 2014; Nouri et al., 2015).
 On the other hand, an experimental plan is the transformation of the experimental matrix from coded variables to natural variables with units (Kouotou et al., 2013).
 It is therefore a table comprises of the different experimental data in their respective units which is directly applicable to the experimenter.
-Just like the experimental matrix, experimental plan also consist of a table comprises of N rows (corresponding to the number of experiments to be carried out) and K columns (corresponding to the number of variables to be studied) (Gratuito et al., 2008)
+Just like the experimental matrix, experimental plan also consist of a table comprises of N rows (corresponding to the number of variables to be studied) (Gratuito et al., 2008)